WSTRN

-WSTRN (a disemvoweling of the word Western, which is also pronounced) are a British afroswing collective from West London consisting of Akelle Charles, Haile (born Ras Haile Alexander), and Louis Rei (born Louis-Rae Beadle).
+WSTRN (a disemvoweling of the word Western, which is also pronounced) are a British hip hop/R&B group from West London consisting of Akelle Charles, Haile (born Ras Haile Alexander), and Louis Rei (born Louis-Rae Beadle).
 Their debut single, "In2", was released on 20 July 2015, and peaked at number 4 on the UK Singles Chart.
-Louis Rei was formerly known as LB, Akelle was formerly known as A-Star and is Haile's cousin.
+Louis Rei was formerly known as LB and Akelle was formerly known as A-Star.
 Haile has featured on several tracks as a solo artist, including "Can't Blame Me" by Nines.

 Background

 WSTRN consists of Akelle Charles, Haile and Louis Rei.
 The name bears no relevance to westerns; according to the band, the name represents positive vibrations and to them means that it is "West London's turn to shut down the scene".
-Akelle and Haile are cousins who know Louis, a former footballer who last played for Staines Town F.C., through their inhabitance of West London, while Akelle is the brother of singer Angel and was part of a band with him and his three other siblings called the Charles Family, co-managed by the late reggae singer Smiley Culture and Akelle's father, Tendai Charles, who was in the same reggae group as Haile's father.
+Akelle and Haile are cousins who know Louis, a former footballer who last played for Staines Town F.C., through their inhabitance of West London.

+Akelle is the brother of singer Angel and was part of a band with him.
+His three other siblings called the Charles Family, co-managed by the late reggae singer Smiley Culture and Akelle's father, Tendai Charles, who was in the same reggae group as Haile's father.
+The group failed to achieve mainstream success despite being the subject of a BBC documentary One Life.
 Rei's father is Gary Beadle.
-The group failed to achieve mainstream success despite being the subject of a BBC documentary One Life.
-Akelle Charles had two main followers, which were his nephews, who encouraged him to keep producing songs as well as the will to be signed.